Rajith84/API_Automation/readme.md

 7.Browse the loaction where you dowloaded the project

-Step to run the project
+## Step to run the project
-1.Go to POM.XML IN  project FINRA_API_Assignment and verify for the assocaited depedences and plugin 1.Go to testrunner  class of runner package in scr/main/java of the project FINRA_API_Assignment 2.Change the features path with your feature path or loaction(right click on feature->properties->path or loaction) 3.Go to testrunner class right click run as JUnit test
+1.Go to POM.XML IN  project FINRA_API_Assignment and verify for the assocaited depedences and plugin 1.Go to  runner  class in scr/main/java of the project FINRA_API_Assignment 2.Change the features path with your feature path or loaction(right click on feature->properties->path or loaction) 3.Go to testrunner class right click run as JUnit test

-Software requirment:
+##Software requirment:
 System installed with eclipse with maven project and assocaited depedences and plugin are added in pom.xml file